Developing an Income Statement

 Gross Revenue from Markey Livestock Sales.
 Sale of raised market livestock, livestock purchased for resale, and livestock products are recorded in the Gross Revenue section.
 Raised market livestock may include stockers, feeder pigs, and broilers.
 Livestock purchased for resale may include purchased stocker steers and heifers or feeder pigs.
 Examples of livestock products are milk, eggs, wool, and mohair.
 Note that sales of breeding livestock are not included in this section.

 Other Revenue and Accrual Adjustments to Revenue.
 Ag Program payments, cash rent for farm property, crop insurance claim proceeds, interest earned from farm savings and loans, patronage dividends from farm related entities (cooperatives, rural electric cooperatives, etc.), and custom work are other sources of farm revenue.
 Ag Program Payments, on line 10, include SURE, ACRE, CRP, disaster, and diversion payments (CF 6).
 The total for Other Farm Income is entered on line 11 (CF 7).
-Patronage dividends from farmrelated entities are entered on line 12 (CF 8).
+Patronage dividends from farm-related entities are entered on line 12 (CF 8).
 Custom work is farm-related use of machinery, equipment, or labor for pay (e.g., baling hay, harvesting wheat, hauling grain).
-The Madisons have other farm income of $28,952 from custom work.
+The Madisons have ag program payments totaling $7,567.
+The Madisons have other farm income of $28,672 from custom work.
+The patronage dividends for the Madisons totaled $280.

-Gain/Loss from the Sale of Culled Breeding Stock sums gains and losses from sales of raised and purchased breeding animals culled (line 13).
+Gain/Loss from the Sale of Culled Breeding Stock sums gains and losses from sales of raised and purchased breed-ing animals culled (line 13).
 For raised breeding livestock, the gain/loss is calculated by subtracting the base value from the sale proceeds; for purchased breeding stock, subtract the cost basis from the sale proceeds to determine the gain or loss.4 A positive number indicates a gain on the sale; a negative number indicates a loss on the sale.
 Only the gain from the sale, not the gross revenue, is recorded; otherwise, the revenue will be overstated.
-The Madisons plan to cull 10 raised cows from the breeding herd.
-The raised cows are expected to net $15,000, a loss of $3,000 when compared to their base value (Table 1).
+The raised cows are expected to have a cash receipt of $9,000, a loss of $1,000 when com-pared to their base value (Table 1).
 If a material downsizing or complete liquidation of the herd occurs, the gain/loss on sale should be recorded on the income statement after Net Farm Income from Operations and before accrual adjusted Net Farm Income (line 61).

 Table 1.
 Gain or loss on Sale of Raised Breeding Stock.